-In 2020/21 the remuneration for the lowest paid member of staff within the Council was £17,842 (based on £9.24 per hour) per annum and the most senior officer within the Council was paid £135,076 per annum.
-This is a multiple of 7.57, which is lower than half of the pay multiple detailed as the cap for Local Government pay as detailed in the Hutton Review of Fair Pay in the Public Sector.
+In 2021/22 the remuneration for the lowest paid member of staff within the Council was £17,842 (based on £9.25 per hour) per annum and the most senior officer within the Council was paid £135,945 per annum (Statement of Accounts 2020/21 subject to Audit).
+This is a multiple of 7.62, which is lower than half of the pay multiple detailed as the cap for Local Government pay as detailed in the Hutton Review of Fair Pay in the Public Sector.

 The Council aims to keep this multiple under review to ensure that it is kept at an appropriate level.
-The current median pay for Chief Officers is £71,861 (this is based on full time equivalent annual salary, excluding election fees).
-The median pay for other staff other than Chief Officers is £25,790 per annum.
+The current median pay for Chief Officers is $\pounds 64,861$ (this is based on full time equivalent annual salary, excluding election fees).
+The median pay for other staff other than Chief Officers is $\pounds 24,012$ per annum.